Update you browser

 More information

 Peter was awarded a PhD in anthropology from University College London in 2013.
-His doctoral thesis explored the creation, circulation, and destruction of gold jewellery as an aspect of material culture.
+His doctoral thesis explored the creation, circulation, and destruction of gold jewellery from a material culture perspective.
 He has since researched and published on further aspects of the fine jewellery industry and its gold supply chains.
 These include the history, technologies, and practices of precious metal assaying and hallmarking, the social identity of gold jewellery, and the rise and impact of gold certification programmes created to support small-scale gold mining (ASGM) communities.
-Recently he has been focusing on the praxis associated with the gold assaying technologies employed during the Early Modern period.
-This has combined archive research with a sequence of iterative practical experiments, including designing, building, and running charcoal-fired muffle furnaces and making cupels following sixteenth century recipes.
+More recently he has been researching assaying technologies used during the Early Modern period through a programme of practical experimentation, underpinned by an examination of primary texts and imagery.

-Building on his own previous experience as a studio maker, Peter periodically undertakes research on traditional craft skills and their contemporary deployment, sites of making, and communities of practice.
-Previous projects have focused on the UK’s two jewellery quarters in Birmingham and Hatton Garden, Navajo and Pueblo jewellers in New Mexico, a commercial ceramics company in the UK, and weavers in rural Thailand.
-His understanding of the issues faced by contemporary craft professionals has informed his contributions to research and development projects supporting crafts and craftworkers in Bangladesh, Kazakhstan, the Philippines, and Thailand.
+Building on his own previous experience as a studio maker, Peter has periodically undertaken research on traditional craft skills, sites of making, and communities of craft practice.
+Previous projects have focused on the UK’s jewellery quarters in Birmingham and Hatton Garden, Navajo and Pueblo jewellers in New Mexico, a commercial ceramics company in the UK, and weavers in rural Thailand.
+His exposure to the issues faced by contemporary craft professionals has informed his contributions to research and development projects supporting crafts and craftworkers in Bangladesh, Kazakhstan, the Philippines, and Thailand.

-Over the past six years, Peter has become increasingly involved with identifying, supporting, and promoting more sustainable practices across the creative industries.
-To support this work, he has secured funding for and led multiple funded research projects: Thai Textiles (2019-2022), Sustainable Materials in the Creative Industries (2020-2021), Carbon Measurement Tools in the Creative Industries (2022-2023) Embedding Carbon Literacy in the Applied Arts (2023-2024) and Sustainable Sourcing for Craft Weavers (2023-2025).
-The findings from these projects inform his contributions to the RCA’s Jewellery and Metals and Ceramics and Glass Masters programmes, as well as a growing body of knowledge exchange work with creative industry SMEs and CICs across the UK.
+Over the past seven years, Peter has been identifying, supporting, and promoting sustainable practices across the creative industries.
+To support this work, he has assembled research consortia and secured external funding from the Arts and Humanities Research Council, Global Challenges Research Fund, and Special Priorities Fund.
+The findings from these projects inform his contributions to the RCA’s Jewellery and Metals and Ceramics and Glass Masters programmes, as well as supporting a growing body of knowledge exchange work with creative industry SMEs and CICs across the UK.

-Peter specialises in supervising PhD projects that focus on a creative discipline, technical practice, or traditional manual skill from a material culture perspective.
+Peter specialises in supervising PhD projects that address a creative discipline, technical practice, or traditional manual skill from a material culture perspective.
 His PhD candidates are taught to employ ethnographic, autoethnographic, experiential, or object-based research methodologies within a material culture studies framework.

 Materialising Artisanal Imagery - Furnace Build (2024)